thestudentx/sniptext/README.md

-Turnit Premium — Your Advanced Writing Assistance Platform Turnit Premium is a specialized writing support platform designed to provide high-quality academic and professional writing tools.
+Snip Text — Your Advanced Writing Assistance Platform Snip Text is a specialized writing support platform designed to provide high-quality academic and professional writing tools.
 It integrates powerful AI and third-party APIs to help users enhance their content through services such as:

 Plagiarism Detection